 The hotel is related to a larger development project, where a 500-car parking facility will be built under Katajanokka.
 The ramp to the new parking space is integrated into the hotel building mass in order to minimize the impact on the existing urban space.

 The hotel has five above ground floors.
 The roomy public ground floor houses a restaurant as well as a co-working spaces and the reception.
 The upper floors are reserved for different size hotel rooms.
 Special attention has been paid to the openness of the ground floor and the activation of the surrounding street space.
-The key objective is to bring new life to the existing desolate urban space that is currently occupied by a large parking lot.
+The aim of the new building is to complement the urban structure ofthe area with architecture that is characteristic of the site and to enliven the intersection at the border of the ship terminal and the warehouse blocks.